 Since dealing with breast cancer (2015) I have been exercising every day.
 I believe that physical fitness is preparation for the rest of my life.
 This daily exercise has opened my world and prepared me for things I had never thought possible.
-My regular activities are now running, walking, cycling, swimming, kayaking and yoga.
+My regular activities are now running, walking, cycling, swimming, kayaking, yoga and crossfit.
 I can usually be found at a Parkrun on a Saturday morning.

 In 2017 I took part in long distance walking events including the Ultra Challenge Winter Walk (20km), the London Moonwalk (42 km), the Ultra Challenge London to Brighton half (56km) and the Oxfam Trailwalker (100km).
 I also competed in the Hever Castle Triathlon series at Super Sprint distance (400m swim, 20km cycle, 4km run).

 - My 2018 physical challenges included walking the Yorkshire 3 Peaks (42 kms), running in a Gauntlet Triathlon relay team (21km) at Cholmondeley Castle, and the Sprint Plus triathlon (800 swim, 40km cycle, 8km run) at Hever Castle.

 Challenges for 2019 included Blenheim Palace Sprint Triathlon (750m Swim, 20km cycle, 5.4km run), Royal Windsor Triathlon (1.5km swim, 40km cycle, 10km run), Derwent Water Island Hop Adventure Swim(3km), Chillswim Coniston End to End (8.44km) and the Kew Gardens 10km run and the Windsor & Eton half marathon (21.1km) run.